milosh-96/M96.Taxonomies.TaxonomyPostsWidget/README.md

 ## Contributions

-This is my first module for Orchard Core and I am aware there could be some bugs or general-issues regarding the implemenation.
+This is my first module for Orchard Core and I am aware there could be some bugs or general-issues regarding the implementation.
 I would like to see how this module could be improved.